 In this tutorial, we will show you how to install Lighttpd With PHP and MariaDB on Ubuntu 16.04 LTS.
-For those of you who didn’t know, For those of you who didn’t know, Lighttpd is a fast and secure web-server that has been optimized for high-performance environments.
-With a small memory footprint compared to other web-servers, effective management of the CPU-load, and advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting, and many more) Lighttpd is the perfect solution for every server that is suffering load problems.
+For those of you who didn’t know, For those of you who didn’t know, Lighttpd is a fast and secure web server that has been optimized for high-performance environments.
+With a small memory footprint compared to other web servers, effective management of the CPU load, and an advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting, and many more) Lighttpd is the perfect solution for every server that is suffering load problems.